greydongilmore/trajectoryGuide-site/docs/installation.md

 ### Template space directory

 Download the template space zip file from the most recent <a href="https://github.com/greydongilmore/trajectoryGuideModules/releases" target="_blank">GitHub release</a>.
-Unzip the folder and move it into the trajectoryGuide folder at the location `resources/ext_libs/space`.
+Unzip the folder and move it into the trajectoryGuide folder at the location `resources/ext_libs/space`. h

 ## 3D Slicer setup